benjjvi/FreeServe/README.md

 ### A free, open source, server software package.

 ## Features
-1. A free docker explorer with reccomendations.# FreeServe
+1. A free docker explorer with reccomendations.